primordial-analytics/primordial-analytics.github.io/README.md

 * Comments deemed to be spam or questionable spam.
 * Comments including profanity.
 * Comments containing language or concepts that could be deemed offensive.
 * Comments containing hate speech, credible threats, or direct attacks on an individual or group.

 The blog owner is not responsible for the content in comments.

 This site or blog disclaimer is subject to change at anytime.

+## Changes

+**unreleased**
+**v1.0.0**